HealthXCross

 22/09/2022 - Book Launch “Reactivating Elements.
 Chemistry, Ecology, Practice”

-Roberta Raffaetà will engage in a conversation with Maria Puig de la Bellacasa (University of Warwick) and Dimitris Papadopoulos (University of Nottingham) on the significance of the ‘elemental thought’ across fields.
+Conversation between Roberta Raffaetà and Maria Puig de la Bellacasa (University of Warwick) and Dimitris Papadopoulos (University of Nottingham) on the significance of the ‘elemental thought’ across fields.
 The book is edited by Dimitris Papadopoulos, María Puig de la Bellacasa, and Natasha Myers, and published by Duke University Press (February, 2022).

 ![]() |